meghanadh05/ipl-score-predictor/README.md

 # ipl-score-predictor
-🏏 A Streamlit app to predict IPL scores using a trained TensorFlow model (.h5).
+🏏 A Streamlit app to predict IPL scores using a trained TensorFlow model.